Seal of Dane County County of Dane

 Week 2: Up, Up & Away

 What's that in the sky?
 For those of us that are fascinated by what's above us, this camp will explore our local birds, weather, and more.
-This camp will include a special guest appearance from the International Crane Foundation.
+This camp will include a special birding field trip to another Dane County Park property.

 Week 4: Amazing Animals